matheusrmribeiro/color_picker/README.md

 * Read image pixels
 * Import and make a CMake file

+**Obs**

+* On debug mode you may have some delay when capturing images.
+* To have a good experience, uses a Medium image quality and run on release mode. _"flutter run -- release"_

 **Tested on**
 - [X] Android
 - [ ] iOS